tctien342/Dell-Inspiron-7591-Hackintosh/README.md

 - Disk in `AHCI` mode
 - Fastboot: `Thorough`
 - Power on lid: `Disabled` - Fix black screen after wake
+- Disabled thunderbolt `auto switch` and select it to `BIOS assist` for better battery management in Catalina and BigSur

 ### STEP

+> You can follow [Dortania's guide](https://dortania.github.io/OpenCore-Install-Guide/) as it very detail and easy to understand.

+#### Short once

 - Prepair an Mac installer in USB with bootloader you choice ( Use unibeast to create it )
 - Go to `release` and download lastest version of your choice ( Clover or Opencore )